huynhloc04/LVTN/README.md

 ![github image](https://github.com/huynhloc04/LVTN/blob/main/images/result.jpg)

-And we will use this results to control robot for harvesting task as a demonstration video showed below
+And we will use this results to control robot for harvesting task as a demonstration video showed as below

 ### ***Robot demo:*** *https://youtu.be/5mz9hTh2y6E*